MicrosoftDocs/powerquery-docs/powerquery-docs/install-sdk.md

 ms.author: miescobar
 ---

-# What is the Power Query SDK?
+# Develop a connector using the Power Query SDK

 The Power Query SDK is a set of tools designed to help you create Power Query connectors.
 These connectors are often referred to as custom connectors or Power Query extensions.